ahmetybesiroglu/SBC-Airtable/README.md

-Sure, here's an updated README for your public GitHub repository:

----

 # SBC Options Valuation

 ## Overview

 This project automates the valuation of stock-based compensation options using the Black-Scholes model.
-The process involves fetching historical stock prices to calculate volatilities, obtaining risk-free rates from treasury yields, and computing the option values based on user-provided inputs.
-The calculated values are stored in Airtable for easy access and management.
+The process leverages APIs to fetch historical stock prices for volatility calculations and treasury yields for risk-free rate determinations.
+User-provided inputs are integrated into Airtable, where the entire process—from data input to valuation calculation—is managed.
+The calculated values are then stored back in Airtable for easy access and management.

 ## Table of Contents